LiteLDev/liteloaderbds-documentation/en/FAQ.md

 ## Client chunk error

 This is caused by fake seed and client chunk pre-generation
-If you met this error, just disable `ClientChunkPreGeneration` in `plugins/LiteLoader/LiteLoader.json`
+If you met this error, just change `client-side-chunk-generation-enabled` to false in `server.properties` or disable `ClientChunkPreGeneration` in `plugins/LiteLoader/LiteLoader.json`(Before 1.19.50)

 ## Imgui related errors